 I reviewed a play at CASA 0101 Theatre not long ago that took the audience on a theatrical “tour” of Boyle Heights.
-In the program was a mention of an actual walking tour given by a Latino Jewish man who calls himself the Barrio Boychik.
-I jumped on it and was glad I did.
+In the program was a mention of Boyle Heights Heritage Tour given by a Latino Jewish man who calls himself the Barrio Boychik.
+I love walking tours so I jumped on it and was glad I did.

 I’ve been to Boyle Heights many times in the last few years.
 Once was to attend a Mexican coffee tasting at a local coffee shop.
 Most often, I’ve come to review other plays at the theater.
 Every time I go, I learn something new.
 What most people don’t realize is that the area is much different than what you hear about in the news.